 EQUITY SECURITIES.
-Certain funds held by the trust may invest in securities representing equity ownership of a company.
+Your trust and/or certain funds held by your trust may invest in securities representing equity ownership of a company.
 Investments in such securities are exposed to risks associated with the companies issuing the securities, the sectors and geographic locations they are involved in and the markets that such securities are traded on, among other risks as described in greater detail below.